cloudmesh-community/book/chapters/prg/python/python.md

 ```

 The print function was given a **string** to process.
 A string is a
 sequence of characters.
-A **character** can be a alphabetic (A through
+A **character** can be an alphabetic (A through
 Z, lower and upper case), numeric (any of the digits), white space
 (spaces, tabs, newlines, etc), syntactic directives (comma, colon,
 quotation, exclamation, etc), and so forth.
 A string is just a sequence
 of the character and typically indicated by surrounding the characters
-in double quotes.
+in double-quotes.

 Standard output is discussed in the [Section Linux](#linux).